Mexico Bariatric Center Patient Process

 - Once approved, your coordinator will send you an official “Approval” e-mail asking about which date(s) you are interested in for your procedure.

 - After you choose an appointment, the coordinator checks the calendar for the selected doctor’s availability (we can usually accommodate your date of choice unless the time is already booked or the doctor is out of the office).
-Note: Some of our surgeons travel from Guadalajara and are in Tijuana only on specific dates.

 After you are Scheduled: